apache/airflow/docs/apache-airflow/tutorial/fundamentals.rst

 task instance to succeed.

-The date range in this context is a ``start_date`` and optionally an ``end_date``, which are used to populate the run schedule with task instances from this dag.
+The date range in this context is a ``start_date`` and optionally an ``end_date``, which are used to populate the run schedule with task instances from this DAG.

 .. code-block:: bash